Belfast Castle: Clandeboye Massacre

 In October 1574, during the Enterprise of Ulster, The 1st Earl of Essex and his retinue were invited to a feast at Belfast Castle by Sir Brian mac Feidhlimidh Ó Néill (Sir Brian McPhelim O'Neill), Lord of Lower Clandeboye.
 The feast was to celebrate a newly signed peace agreement between the English Crown and Sir Brian.
-After three days and nights of feasting and celebrations inside Belfast Castle, the English soldiers accompanying Lord Essex suddenly set upon and murdered most of the family and retainers of Sir Brian inside the castle.
+After three days and nights of feasting and celebrations inside Belfast Castle, the soldiers accompanying Lord Essex suddenly set upon and killed most of the family and retainers of Sir Brian inside the castle.
 It seems this massacre was ordered by Essex himself.
 This event is usually known as the Clandeboye Massacre.
-The castle was then seized by Essex and his English forces.
+The castle was then seized by Essex and his forces.
 Sir Brian mac Feidhlimidh Ó Néill was not killed during this massacre.
 Instead, Sir Brian, along with his wife and his brother, were arrested by Lord Essex and, later in 1574, all three were executed in Dublin.